10 Light Pollution Filters for Astrophotography in the City

 Comparing the transmission graphs of each light pollution filter against each other is a great way to help you decide which filter is right for you.
 The Optolong L-Pro filter has a very interesting bandpass selection, as you can see from the wavy transmission line with 5 humps shown below.

-Each one of the 4 major dips are known sources of artificial light pollution that have been selectively blocked by the filter.
+Each of the 4 major dips is a known source of artificial light pollution that the filter has selectively blocked.

 This light pollution filter has been around for a long time and is a favorite among amateur astrophotographers shooting with a modified DSLR camera.
 The CLS-CCD version (unlike the “CLS” version), includes an additional IR layer for cameras that have had the stock UC/IR cut filter removed during modification.

 I personally found this filter to be one of the most useful options when shooting emission nebulae targets from the city.
-Unlike a milder filter such as the L-Pro, the Astronomik CLS-CCD is more aggressive and creates a strong contrast between the nebula and a bright sky.
+Unlike a milder filter like the L-Pro, the Astronomik CLS-CCD is more aggressive and creates a strong contrast between the nebula and a bright sky.

-Here is an excellent example of this filter in use by Niek Damen on the Heart and Soul Nebulae.
+Here is an excellent example of this filter used by Niek Damen on the Heart and Soul Nebulae.

 The Heart and Soule Nebulae by Niek Damen.

-Niek mentioned that he uses this astrophotography filter on his DSLR that was modified with a clear glass replacement he performed himself.
-There are many affordable DSLR’s kicking around in the used market, both modified and stock.
+Niek mentioned that he uses this astrophotography filter on his DSLR, which he modified with a clear glass replacement he performed himself.
+There are many affordable DSLRs, both modified and stock, kicking around in the used market.

-The red stars can be corrected during the image processing stage in a number of ways.
-I like to dig into the red channel of the image and make sure that the stars are not larger here than they are in the other channels.
+The red stars can be corrected in several ways during the image processing stage.
+I like to examine the red channel of the image and make sure that the stars are not larger here than they are in the other channels.

 Another method is to use the defringe sliders found within Adobe Camera Raw under the lens correction tab.